OhhYeahGSO/editworkshop/Personal-Computer-LLM-RAG.md

 Type **'y'** and press **Enter** to allow the model to load properly.
 This is required for some Hugging Face models.

 ✅ Pre-trained RAG model loaded successfully!
-Let’s proceed with querying the model. 🧠🎉
+Let’s proceed with querying the model. 🎉

-## 📚 **Step 3: Prepare a Query and Retrieve Information**
+### 📚 Step 3: Prepare a Query and Retrieve Information

 ### **➕🐍 Add a New Code Cell**
 1️⃣ Click **+ Code** in the top left to add a new code cell.